Cindicator (CND) Price Reaches $0.0009 on Exchanges

-Cindicator (CND) traded down 2.7% against the US dollar during the 1 day period ending at 10:00 AM ET on April 9th.
-Cindicator has a market capitalization of $1.83 million and approximately $720.17 worth of Cindicator was traded on exchanges in the last 24 hours.
-In the last seven days, Cindicator has traded 18.3% lower against the US dollar.
-One Cindicator token can now be purchased for $0.0009 or 0.00000003 BTC on popular cryptocurrency exchanges.
+Cindicator (CND) traded down 3.5% against the US dollar during the 24 hour period ending at 14:00 PM ET on April 12th.
+One Cindicator token can now be purchased for approximately $0.0009 or 0.00000003 BTC on exchanges.
+Over the last seven days, Cindicator has traded 11.6% lower against the US dollar.
+Cindicator has a market cap of $1.87 million and approximately $1,773.32 worth of Cindicator was traded on exchanges in the last day.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.